 - Second, the N–H bonds of amides are much more acidic than the N–H bonds of amines.
 Why?
 Delocalization again.
 The attached carbonyl group allows the lone pair of the conjugate base to be delocalized through resonance.
 The pKa of acetamide (17) is about 20 orders of magnitude more acidic than ammonia (38).

 A third, more subtle property of amides is that they usually have restricted rotation about the C–N bond.
 The resonance form where there is a C-N bond makes such a significant contribution to the resonance hybrid that one can think of the C–N bond as having “partial double-bond character”.
 [In this post on Conjugation and Resonance, we saw that “bridgehead amides”, which lack the necessary orbital overlap for this resonance to occur, are orders of magnitude more unstable than “conventional” amides.]

-To this end, using a reagent like thionyl chloride (SOCl2) to convert a carboxylic acid to an acid chloride is a good first step in transforming a carboxylic acid to an amide.
+If only the carboxylic acid is available to start with, using a reagent like thionyl chloride (SOCl2) to convert a carboxylic acid to an acid chloride is a good first step in transforming a carboxylic acid to an amide.
 (PCl3, PCl5, oxalyl chloride and a host of other reagents can also work).
 Alternatively, treating a carboxylic acid with an acyl halide will deliver an anhydride, which can also be effective.

 Halides (e.g. Cl– ) and carboxylates (RCO2– ) are much weaker bases, and thus much better leaving groups than HO–.
 So by adding an amine to an acyl halide or acid anhydride, nucleophilic acyl substitution can occur under much milder conditions, resulting in our desired amide.